-Over approximately 1 year, you will attend a maximum of 65 visits.
+Over approximately 1 year for Group 2 participants, or over 2 years for Group 1, you will attend a maximum of 65 visits.
 This will include 3 vaccinations, malaria challenge and follow-up visits.
 All visits will take place at the Centre for Clinical Vaccinology & Tropical Medicine (CCVTM) in Oxford.
 At each visit we will check your temperature, pulse and blood pressure readings, ask you some medical questions and usually take some blood tests.
 You may also be examined by a doctor if needed.